 There are a number of reasons why it is a good idea to be part of the funeral planning when it comes to your end of life final wishes.
-During such an emotional time, it helps loved ones to alleviate the additional stress and give peace of mind to those having to make all the decisions associated with planning a funeral by taking care of such logistics like funeral costs and final expenses in advance then family and close friends can begin the healing process all the sooner.
+During such an emotional time, it helps loved ones to alleviate the additional stress and give peace of mind to those having to make all the decisions associated with traditional funeral arrangements.
+By taking care of such logistics like funeral costs and final expenses in advance then family and close friends can begin the healing process all the sooner.

 Any element of a funeral from cremation, to caskets, to embalming can be pre-arranged.
-This may seem overwhelming to have to think about every aspect of things like the service itself, arrangements for a post-funeral reception, and a burial at the cemetery, but it can all be done by simply following an organized checklist so nothing is left out of the pre-planning process.
+This may seem overwhelming to have to think about every aspect of things like the service itself, arrangements for a post-funeral reception, and a burial at the cemetery, but it can all be done by simply following an organized funeral planning checklist.
+In this way nothing is left out of the pre-planning process.

 This should always be the first element of any pre-arranged funeral planning guide conversation.
 You don’t want to have your loved ones to have to worry about this because it can make a difference in the arrangements that are made with a funeral home.
-First, let them know if your wishes are for burial or cremation.
+First, let them know ahead of time if your wishes are for burial or cremation.
 Afterward decide the type of interment and what type of service is desirable based on the burial.
 This should all be put in writing in your will as part of pre-planning your funeral.
 Here is a brief breakdown of the most common internment types:

 Because the funeral home you choose helps you through most of the choices you will make for your burial, service, and all the small details that go along with both of these things, it is crucial to pick one that you know your family can trust.
-If you are not familiar with a funeral home where you live, than ask around to friends and family about who they have used in the past and their experience with that funeral home to find one you can depend on to carry out your wishes accordingly.
+Ask around to friends and family about who they have used in the past and their experience with that funeral home to find one you can depend on to carry out your wishes accordingly.

 When you make your choice, you will typically begin your funeral pre planning at the funeral home.
 This person or team of funeral professionals will walk you through your entire checklist to ensure you have not forgotten anything.
-Some of the items they will work with you to plan are the following items:
+Here are some examples:

 Any funeral service will include a variety of specific ceremonial details including some or all of the following items:

-The payment process for a pre arranged funeral can vary depending upon the funeral home that is chosen.
+The payment process for a pre-arranged funeral can vary depending upon the funeral home that is chosen.
 Typically, a pre planned funeral can be paid for with a variety of payment arrangements including paying incrementally as you finalize each part of the pre-planning process.
-Some arrangments do not need to be pre-paid, so this is a very important question to ask as each component is chosen.
+Some arrangements do not need to be prepaid, so having a life insurance policy can help cover the costs of a funeral.

 If there is a need for a cemetery as your final resting place, a funeral director can supply a list of them from nearly any area in which a loved one may pick to be buried.
 But, some other very important things need to be taken into consideration first:

-A post funeral wake or reception is always an optional element to include when you plan your funeral day, but one that gives everyone who has had a meaningful relationship with the deceased time to gather together and spend reminiscing with one another about the dearly departed.
+A post funeral wake or reception is always an optional element to include when you plan your funeral day.
+However it is one that gives everyone who has had a meaningful relationship with the deceased time to gather together and reminisce about the dearly departed.
 This could be a favorite restaurant, local hall, or a religious space connected to the deceased.
 If you are looking for ideas about planning a wake check out our blog here.